Introduction to Perl

 Learning Objectives and Agenda

-In this class, attendees will:
+In this class, participants will:

 • Install classwork Jupyter notebook on FASTER account